-The Director of the MS in Oral Biology Program, upon consultation with the individual course director, may extend a Pass/Fail option to any or all of its graduate students and graduate courses, subject to approval of the Graduate Council.
-When using the Pass/Fail option for graduate students enrolled in graduate courses, A+ through C- will be passing grades and D+ through C+ will be failing grades.
+The Director of the MSOB Program, upon consultation with the individual course director, may extend a Pass/Fail option to any or all of its graduate students and graduate courses, subject to approval of the Graduate Council.
+When using the Pass/Fail option for graduate students enrolled in graduate courses, A+ through C- will be passing grades and D+ through F will be failing grades.